 The Fellowship is open to early career clinical researchers within 10 years of their initial medical qualification planning to develop their career in the area of burn care and with the ability to work in Western Australia.

 - The Fellowship is awarded every two years.
-E.G. applications are open in 2017 for immediate commencement and/or commencement in 2018 (subject to the approval of the research project).
+E.G. applications will open in 2020 for immediate commencement and/or commencement in 2020 (subject to the approval of the research project).

 - The total Fellowship is $40,000 for the term of the project.

 - It is open to early-career researchers within 10 years of the initial medical qualifications.